Arthur Kroeger College of Public Affairs: Experiential learning

 Students can complete a co-op designation as a part of their degree.
 This offers students the ability to gain valuable experience working directly in public policy and administration.
 Carleton's location in Ottawa ideal for allowing students to access opportunities within the Government of Canada, non-profit organizations, research firms, and consulting groups.
 Many students, following the completion of their summer terms, are occasionally retained for part-time work during study terms.
 To graduate with co-op designation, it requires three four-month work terms, with the option for a fourth term.
 With the work-study schedule for B.PAPM, graduating with the co-op designation can take an additional 1-3 semesters to complete the program, dependent on course requirements and the number of work terms.

 Student experience and alumni

 The Bachelor of Public Affairs and Policy Management is consistently regarded as one of Carleton's top undergraduate programs, alongside Journalism, Architecture, Global and International Studies, and International Business.
 Students in the program continue to be recognized for their academic merit.
 Since 2012, six PAPM students have been awarded the prestigious Killam Undergraduate Fellowship by Fulbright Canada for academic exchange in the United States.

-PAPM students are represented by a student government, the Arthur Kroeger College Educational Students’ Society (AKCESS).
+PAPM students are represented by a student government, the Public Affairs and Policy Management Students' Society (PAPMSS) (previously named the Arthur Kroeger College Educational Students’ Society (AKCESS)).
 Established in 2003, it is composed of a President, six Vice Presidents, and Year Representatives for the freshman and sophomore cohorts.
 The organization hosts social events, networking opportunities, and other initiatives to promote community within the program.

 The Bachelor of Public Affairs and Policy Management has produced many successful alumni in the fields of law, public administration, and politics, including two sitting Members of Parliament.